 ---

-The Dimensional Weight Formula Explained
+The Dimensional Weight formulation explained

-| Carrier | Service Type | DIM Factor (Imperial, inches) | DIM Factor (Metric, cm) |
+| Carrier | Service Type | DIM component (Imperial, inches) | DIM aspect (Metric, cm) |

 |---|---|---|---|

-| UPS | All ground and air packages | 139 | 5,000 |
+| UPS | All ground and air applications | 139 | 5,000 |

-| FedEx | All ground and express packages | 139 | 5,000 |
+| FedEx | All ground and specific packages | 139 | 5,000 |

-| USPS | Priority Mail and Priority Mail Express | 166 | 6,000 |
+| USPS | priority Mail and precedence Mail specific | 166 | 6,000 |

-| USPS | Parcel Select (non-lightweight) | 166 | 6,000 |
+| USPS | Parcel pick (non-light-weight) | 166 | 6,000 |

-| DHL Express | International packages | 5,000 (metric cm) | 5,000 |
+| DHL explicit | international applications | 5,000 (metric cm) | 5,000 |

-| Amazon Logistics | Merchant fulfilled | 139 (follows UPS/FedEx convention) | 5,000 |
+| Amazon Logistics | service provider fulfilled | 139 (follows united statesFedEx convention) | 5,000 |

-Do I Always Round Up Measurements?
+Do I usually round Up Measurements?

-A worked example with correct rounding:
+A worked instance with accurate rounding:

-Package dimensions (unrounded): 18.3 x 12.7 x 9.2 inches
+Bundle dimensions (unrounded): 18.3 x 12.7 x 9.2 inches

 Rounded up: 19 x 13 x 10 inches